ndxn/Partners-in-Wine/README.md

 ## Questions the team hopes to answer with the data:

 * How does weather impact wine scores?
     * How do wine scores correlate with rain, temperature, humidity, and sunlight?
 Averages ?
-HOw can we use this to predict wine quality ?
+How can we use this to predict wine quality ?
     * How does score vary by region in USA , by type ( red, white) ?
 * How does soil quality affect wine scores ?
     * Wine by wine ID yearly prediction , by region